Today we found ourselves in

 19th April Atelier Liu Yuyang Architects

-This time we visited Atelier Liu Yuyang Architects.
-We gathered directly with him and he kindly spent a lot of time with us explaining his projects.
+we visited Atelier Liu Yuyang Architects.
+We gathered directly with him and he kindly spent a lot of time with us

 The same day we visited also ShanghaiPro-form Architectural Design Consultants where Mr. Fangji Wang explained us their projects.